JiangChSo/PFLM/README.md

 3. Adjust the timeouts of the five rounds in server.py to the appropriate RTT (Following the two steps above).

 4. Execute the sh file.
+For example,

 ```
-run nodrop.sh
+bash nodrop.sh
 ```

 Note that the data recorded in the experiment is saved in BENCHMARK.
-Note that the graph is in the folder Plot.
+Note that the figures are in the folder Plot.